nextguyover/Confab-Docs/docs/about/design.md

 # Design Philosophy

-## Mandatory Authentication
+## Authentication Flow

-Requiring user authentication to create or vote on comments was chosen to alleviate the possible abuse scenarios associated with anonymous commenting.
-If you are interested in anonymous commenting as a features, visit the [Confab Github repo](https://github.com/{{variables.CONFAB_GITHUB_LOCATION}}) and let us know.

-During the design of Confab, every effort was taken to make the authentication process as frictionless for visitors as possible.
+Guests on your site can freely view any comments on your site.
+However, to perform any interactive actions such as voting on comments, or submitting new content, they must be logged in.

+As soon as a new guest performs any action that requires authentication, the anonymous login process happens transparently in the background, allowing the guest to engage with comments frictionlessly.
+(1)
+{ .annotate }

+1. A CAPTCHA may be presented if other visitors have logged in anonymously from the same IP address recently.
+Read more about [anonymous commenting](../core-functionality/users/index.md#anonymous-users), and learn how to configure this feature through the [backend config](../config/index.md#anonymous-commenting).

+To enable additional features such as comment reply notifications, a user must login with their email address.
+Confab was initially designed without anonymous commenting, hence, the email authentication flow was designed from the ground-up to be as frictionless for visitors as possible.

-Upon entering an email address, a link is presented to take a visitor directly to their mailbox.
+Upon entering an email address, a link is presented to take a visitor directly to their mailbox(1).
 Furthermore, in the authentication code email that users are sent, there is a direct link that can be clicked to navigate back to your site and automatically login to Confab.
 In a best-case scenario, the login process takes just 3 clicks.
+{ .annotate }

+1. Jump to mailbox feature currently supports mail providers Gmail and Outlook

 ## Passwordless Login